microsoft/SQL_LogScout/README.md

 ## Permissions

-Windows: Local Administrator permissions on the machine are required to collect most system-related logs SQL Server: VIEW SERVER STATE and ALTER ANY EVENT SESSION are the minimum required permission for collecting the SQL Server data.
+  - **Windows**: Local Administrator permissions on the machine are required to collect most system-related logs
+  - **SQL Server**: VIEW SERVER STATE and ALTER ANY EVENT SESSION are the minimum required permission for collecting the SQL Server data.

 ## Scenarios
 1. **Basic scenario** collects snapshot logs.
 It captures information: